Category Mapping

 Steps for creating an empty category mapping in Mulwi

-- Click Add Category Mapping.
+- Click Add category mapping.

 - Fill in the mapping's general information: